AnnyaB/Portfolio-Website/README.md

-## The main work has been submitted to the University's private repository along with the accessibility and usability reports
+## The main project has been submitted to the university's private repository, along with accessibility and usability reports.

-- This repository was made for the development purpose of the actual website
+- This repository was created for the development of the actual website.

-## CW based on frontend web-dev (No backend usage)
+## Coursework is focused on frontend web development (no backend usage)

-- Integrating
+- Integration of:
   - HTML5
   - CSS3
   - Vanilla JavaScript
-- No templates or libraries are being implemented
+- No templates or libraries are being used.

-## Focus is on
+## Focus Areas

 - Web Accessibility
 - Web Usability
-- Conformance should meet the requirements of Level AA
+- Conformance with Level AA requirements
-- Simple yet aesthetic design
+- A simple yet aesthetically pleasing design
+- Additional features will be added in the future, while prioritizing accessibility and usability.